Jeremy Sheffield: Life and career

 Sheffield was born in Chelmsford, Essex.
 The second son of Brenda (née Dare) and Barry Sheffield, he trained as a ballet dancer at the Royal Ballet School, graduating into the Royal Ballet, as well as dancing with Northern Ballet Theatre.
 Roles with the Royal Ballet included Aria in The Spirit of Fugue, Paris in Romeo and Juliet, Benno in Swan Lake, He in My Brother, My Sisters, Wilfred in Giselle, Rakitin in A Month in the Country and Mouse King in The Nutcracker.

 He appeared as a dancer in Queen's music video for "I Want to Break Free" in 1984, performing in a pastiche of the ballet L'après-midi d'un faune.
 However, his ballet career ended at the age of 27 due to a broken toe and torn ligament.

 In 1997, he appeared in the music video of "Torn" by Natalie Imbruglia.

-Since then, Sheffield has been in the BBC medical drama series Holby City, in which he played Alex Adams from 2000 to 2003, as well as Lancelot in the 1998 television drama Merlin.
+Sheffield's breakthrough came when he starred in the BBC medical drama series Holby City, as heart surgeon Alex Adams from 2000 to 2003.
+He also played Lancelot in the 1998 television drama Merlin.
 He had a supporting role in the 2005 film The Wedding Date alongside Debra Messing and Dermot Mulroney.
 Subsequently, he made a cameo appearance in the final episode of Green Wing.

-In 2005, he appeared in the British and Irish Renault Clio advert "France vs. Britain," directed by Ridley Scott's daughter Jordan Scott, who also directed the 2007 follow-up spot "More Va Va Voom," again starring Sheffield as Ben, and French actress Annelise Hesme as Sophie.
+In 2005, he appeared in the British and Irish Renault Clio advert "France vs. Britain," directed by Ridley Scott's daughter Jordan Scott, who also directed the 2007 follow-up spot, "More Va Va Voom," again starring Sheffield as Ben, and French actress Annelise Hesme as Sophie.
 He regularly featured on the BBC's Holiday programme, in which he visited Mexico, Egypt, Sichuan, South Africa and Bermuda.
 In 2006, Sheffield travelled to South Africa, where eight celebrities competed to become rangers in a South African reserve, for the 2007 series of BBC2's Safari School.

 In 2007, Sheffield made an appearance in New Tricks.

 In January 2010, he took part in ITV's Dancing on Ice alongside professional skater Susie Lipanova.
 He was the third person to be voted off (therefore finishing the contest in 12th place) after losing in the skate-off.

 In October 2011, it was announced that Sheffield would be joining Coronation Street and would portray Danny Stratton.
 Sheffield's Coronation Street stay was only short, as he was part of a storyline that saw Becky McDonald (Katherine Kelly) depart.

 In October 2012, it was announced that he would be joining the cast of Hollyoaks to portray Patrick Blake, the biological father of twins Sienna Blake (Anna Passey) and Dodger Savage (Danny Mac).
 Sheffield left the cast in 2015, with Patrick's exit scenes airing in January 2016.
 He resumed the role for an episode in 2024.

 He rejoined the cast of Hollyoaks in 2024, portraying Jeremy Blake, the twin brother of Patrick Blake.